glgit/tutorial/README.md

-## Example 2 - RESTful Interface Mockup
+## Example 2 - RESTful Interface Mockup to get data

 The previous example is extended by adding a RESTful interface delivering data.
 For invoking the interface, you can either use